CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 _Users can provide their own sample FHIR resources that fulfill the required FHIR profiles to DPC, but will need to ensure that all Patient resources have a Medicare Beneficiary Identifier (MBI) that matches a record in the Beneficiary FHIR Data Server (BFD)._

 ### Find Organization ID
-You will need your organization ID to create an Attribution Group for Attestation.To find your Organization ID, sign-in to your account in the DPC Portal and locate your Organization ID within your token.
+You will need your organization ID to create an Attribution Group for Attestation.
+To find your Organization ID, sign-in to your account in the DPC Portal and locate your Organization ID within your token.

 ![Dashboard Org Id](/assets/guide_org_id.svg)